Busselton Jetty, WA © Tourism Western Australia and @ospreycreative

 This unique destination will have you soaking up the sunshine next to a seal, diving with the dolphins and gliding from the natural thermal pools into a world-renowned restaurant in a matter of moments.
 All within easy reach of the city.
 There’s really no place quite like it.

 Great for: World class wineries and food, hot springs and snorkelling.

 Kakadu National Park

 Located just beyond your wildest dreams (a three-hour drive from Darwin) you will discover one of the most unique destinations in the world; Kakadu National Park.
 Here you won’t just hike rugged escarpments or fly over waterfalls, you will also have the rare opportunity to learn about the world’s oldest living culture directly from Traditional Owners of the land, the Bininj/Mungguy people.
 Kakadu is an incredible experience all year round.
-In the wet season (November to March), it is a tropical wonderland teeming with wildlife, and in the dryer seasons (April to October) you will experience clear skies perfect for hiking and Darwin’s busy calendar of outdoor events.
+In the wet season (November to March), it is a tropical wonderland teeming with wildlife, and in the dryer seasons (April to October) you will experience clear skies perfect for hiking.

-Great for: Learning about Aborigional culture and waterhole hopping.
+Great for: Learning about Aboriginal culture and wildlife spotting.